Last Updated on May 27, 2022

 After taking apart the first spring, you can remove any other spring using the same technique.
 If you need quick removal or don’t get good leverage then try with the detached spring as a spring puller.
 When you finished removing all the springs, check out for rust or corrosion.
 Apply rust remover in the affected springs.
 And finally, keep the springs in the spring packet.

 If you plan to use the first detached spring to take away other springs, you should know some facts.
 Trampoline springs have two dissimilar ends that are closed-end and open end.
-The open end is clung with the frame whereas the closed or loop end is hooked with the mat’s V-ring.
-While using springs end for spring removal use the open-end for quick removal.
+The open end is clung to the frame whereas the closed or loop end is hooked with the mat’s V-ring.
+While using the end of the spring for spring removal use the open end for quick removal.

 - Remove the first spring using a spring puller or spring tool alternative

-- Then take apart the spring located exactly opposite to the first one
+- Then take apart the spring located exactly opposite the first one

 - Now move to 90 degrees and remove the spring using a spring tool or spring

 - Then go again to its opposite side spring and take it apart

 - Follow the pattern until you remove all the springs